jinsareader/affection_project/readme.txt

 https://github.com/jinsareader/affection_project

-# recent update (0.2.1)
+# recent update (0.2.2)
-- Tweak Neural Networks again.
+- In tkform programs, when entry is focused, pressing 'enter key' activates the 'enter button'.
+- Some codes are tweaked.

 # vector url